kjhealy/kieranhealy.hugo/content/blog/using-quarto-to-write-a-book/index.markdown

 I've spent the last couple of months revising my [Data Visualization book](https://press.princeton.edu/books/hardcover/9780691181615/data-visualization) for a second edition that, ideally, will appear some time in the next twelve months.
 As with the first edition, I've posted a [complete draft of the book](https://socviz.co) at its website.
 The production process hasn't started yet, so it's not ready to pre-order or anything, but the site has a one-question [form you can fill out](https://forms.gle/4xeALwJLbzdzT8rz7) that asks for your email address if you'd like to be notified with one (and only one) email when it's available.
 A lot has changed since the first edition, reflecting changes both in R and ggplot specifically, and in the world of coding generally.
 I may end up highlighting some of those new elements in other posts.
 But here, I want to focus on some nerdy details involved in getting the book to its final draft.
 I'll discuss [Quarto](https://quarto.org), the publishing system I used, its many advantages, and its current limits with respect to the demands I made of it.

-{{% figure src="dv2-distributions-page-detail.png" alt="Page detail from the draft book." caption="A detail from facing pages in Chapter 4, in the PDF version." %}}
+{{% figure src="dv2-distributions-page-detail.png" alt="Page detail from the draft book." caption="A detail from facing pages in Chapter 4, in the PDF version." class="full-width" %}}

 The book is about doing good data visualization using [R](https://www.r-project.org) and [ggplot](https://ggplot2.tidyverse.org).
 The book contains many figures, almost all of which are written using the code the book shows and explains.